julep-ai/julep/gitbook/python-sdk-docs/julep/client.md

-    docs (DocsManager): A manager instance for handling documents. memories (MemoriesManager): A manager instance for handling memories. tools (ToolsManager): A manager instance for handling tools.
+    docs (DocsManager): A manager instance for handling documents. memories (MemoriesManager): A manager instance for handling memories. tools (ToolsManager): A manager instance for handling tools. chat (Chat): A chat manager instance for handling chat interactions (based on OpenAI client). completions (Completions): A manager instance for handling completions (based on OpenAI client).

 Args:
     api_key (Optional[str]): The API key needed to authenticate with the API.
 Defaults to the JULEP_API_KEY environment variable.